John Hoogenakker: Stage work

 Hoogenakker's first professional role was in 1999 as Scarus in the Shakespeare play Antony and Cleopatra at the Chicago Shakespeare Theater.
 In 2000, he played Chris Smith in the Tracy Letts play Killer Joe when it was at The Theatre at 2851 N. Halsted Street; and the title character in the play Robyn Hood of Barnsdale Wood at the Equity Library Theatre.
 He was in the main cast for the Bomb-itty of Errors when it was performed in Chicago.

 In 2002, he was involved in the Missouri Repertory Theatre and Arizona Theatre Company co-production Work Song: Three Views of Frank Lloyd Wright where he played one of Frank's sons.
 He joined the Milwaukee Repertory Theater, and debuted as Junior in Escape from Happiness.
 He would later return in 2007 to do Translations.
 In the summer of 2004, for the Illinois Shakespeare Festival, he played Valentine in Two Gentlemen of Verona and Hamlet in Hamlet.
 Other Shakespeare appearances were with the Chicago Shakespeare Theater where he portrayed Paris in Romeo and Juliet (2005), Claudio in Much Ado About Nothing (2005–2006) and Rodrigo in Othello (2008).

 At Writers Theatre, he had multiple roles in the ensemble plays The Puppetmaster of Lodz (2007) and Travels with My Aunt (2010–2011); as well as single roles Hamlet in Rosencrantz and Guildenstern Are Dead (2009), Dermot in Port Authority (2013), and George in Death of a Streetcar Named Virginia Woolf: A Parody (2016). the last of which was nominated for a Jeff Equity Award for Best Ensemble.

 At Goodman Theatre, he had roles in Sarah Ruhl's Passion Play: A Cycle in Three Parts (2007), played Milan in Rock 'n' Roll (2009), Paul Moore in Tracey Scott Wilson's The Good Negro (2010), Trip Wyeth in Other Desert Cities (2013) and the Physic in Jordan Harrison's The Amateurs (2015).
 In 2012, he played Willie Oban in the Goodman Theatre's revival of The Iceman Cometh, and would reprise his role in 2015 when the show was performed at the Brooklyn Academy of Music in New York City.
 In 2018, he played Scrooge for a limited engagement on the Q Brothers Christmas Carol, a rendition of A Christmas Carol, produced by the Chicago-based Q Brothers GQ and JQ.
 He had previously worked with GQ on The Bomb-itty of Errors.

+James Goldman’s The Lion in Winter played at Court Theatre, Chicago, Illinois from November 3 to December 3, 2023.
+John Hoogenakker portrayed King Henry II.
+Rounding out the cast were Rebecca Spence, Kenneth La’Ron Hamilton, Brandon Miller, Shane Kenyon, Netta Walker, and Anthony Baldasare.